denukernel/Minecraft-Classic-Reborn/README.md

 ---

+### **NOTE FOR ALL PLAYERS AND DEVS:** the game has built in native downloaders and resource downloaders, no need to drag and drop anything.

 ## 📸 Screenshots
 <img width="1280" height="720" alt="2025-08-29_00 17 31" src="https://github.com/user-attachments/assets/4c4fae63-0340-4144-98cd-a314f379f3bb" />
 <img width="1280" height="720" alt="2025-08-28_15 32 51" src="https://github.com/user-attachments/assets/004fd701-6649-4042-9657-f32859d8592a" />